-John Malone’s Liberty Global Inc. is in talks for a deal with U.K.’s Virgin Media Inc. (VMED), targeting a cable-television provider worth more than $10 billion to challenge Rupert Murdoch in Europe’s biggest pay-TV market.
+John Malone’s Liberty Global Inc. (LBTYA:US) is in talks for a deal with U.K.’s Virgin Media Inc. (VMED), targeting a cable-television provider worth more than $10 billion to challenge Rupert Murdoch in Europe’s biggest pay-TV market.

-An acquisition would put Liberty Global in a dead heat with Comcast Corp. for the world’s largest cable company by video subscribers, with about 22 million.
+An acquisition would put Liberty Global in a dead heat with Comcast Corp.
+(CMCSA:US) for the world’s largest cable company by video subscribers, with about 22 million.
 A deal is expected to be announced as soon as today, said two people familiar with the talks, who asked not to be named because the discussions are private.

-The companies are in discussions “concerning a possible transaction,” Virgin Media said in an earlier statement, without providing details.
+The companies are in discussions “concerning a possible transaction,” Virgin Media (VMED) said in an earlier statement, without providing details.
 Shares of Hook, England-based Virgin Media jumped 18 percent in New York, the biggest one-day gain in more than four years.